teambit/docs/docs/getting-started/12-version.md

 title: Version Components
 ---

+With Bit, each component gets its own versions.
+Component versions meet the same [semantic versioning rules](https://semver.org) used in Node packages.
+This provides [many advanatges](https://blog.bitsrc.io/versioning-independent-ui-components-why-and-how-7ea60d8be5f2) as different components can be incrementally added, upgraded, and replaced.

 The tagging process creates a locked version of a component that includes its source code as well as its generated artifacts (distributable code, bundled documentation , etc.).

 Once a component version has been tagged it reaches full independency and is ready to be exported.

-In Bit, each component gets its own versions.
-Component versions meet the same [semantic versioning](https://semver.org) guidelines that are adhered to in packages.

 ## Tag a Component